 On arrival, the bird was showing really well on the causeway.

-Other birds of note on site were Great white egret and 5 Garganey.
-Moving on from here, we called in at Dunwich Heath where we connected with another target bird that Owen had never seen before, the Dartford warbler.
+Other birds of note on site were a Great white egret and 5 Garganey.
+Moving on from here, we called in at Dunwich Heath, where we connected with another target bird that Owen had never seen before, the Dartford warbler.

-News broke late on the evening of the 18th, that Colin Wells had found an absolute MEGA of a bird at Burton RSPB, a Hudsonian godwit.
+News broke late on the evening of the 18th that Colin Wells had found an absolute MEGA of a bird at Burton RSPB, a Hudsonian godwit.
 I was away for the week, so there was nothing I could do if it was found.
-News came out at 9.00am in the morning, there was no sign of the bird, and then the dreaded happened, the MEGA alert went off, it was still there!
-This was a first for Cheshire and Wirral and one hell of a bird for our County and we don't often say that, I had seen one previously before down in Somerset in 2015.
+News came out at 9.00am in the morning.
+There was no sign of the bird, and then the dreaded happened: the MEGA alert went off.
+It was still there!
+This was a first for Cheshire and Wirral and one hell of a bird for our county, and we don't often say that.
+I had seen one previously down in Somerset in 2015.

-I made my mind up I wasn't going as it was a good five hours away from home, so tried to get on with my day.
-Thankfully the bird flew, which would have been even worse if I had set off driving.
+I made up my mind I wasn't going, as it was a good five hours away from home, so I tried to get on with my day.
+Thankfully, the bird flew, which would have been even worse if I had set off driving.
 News then came out that the bird had been seen earlier on Monday over at the Connah's Quay reserve.
-For the rest of the week people have been constantly looking for the bird, but there has been no sign of it.
+For the rest of the week, people have been constantly looking for the bird, but there has been no sign of it.

-Fast forward to this morning and the bacon's under the grill and the MEGA alert goes off," It's back", a crazy five minutes ensued and Jenna and I are in the car.
-A fifteen-minute drive and we were on site, walking rather quickly around to Border hide, and there it is roosting right in front of the hide.
-The bird eventually showed really well and then it opened up its wings, showing it's striking black on its undersides.
+Fast forward to this morning, and the bacon's under the grill and the MEGA alert goes off."
+It's back.
+A crazy five minutes ensued, and Jenna and I are in the car.
+A fifteen-minute drive and we were on site, walking rather quickly around to the Border hide, and there it is roosting right in front of the hide.
+The bird eventually showed really well, and then it opened up its wings, showing its striking black undersides.
 What a bird and what a grip back after thinking the bird had gone!

-On the 21st of August Owen and I called in at a new site, Dickleburugh Moor, Suffolk.
-There had been a Temminck's stint present for a few days and a Wood sandpiper was now apparently on site.
+On the 21st of August, Owen and I called in at a new site, Dickleburgh Moor, Suffolk.
+There had been a Temminck's stint present for a few days, and a Wood sandpiper was now apparently on site.

 Dickleburugh Moor